Beginner Bodyweight Workout – Introduction

 - Make this exercise harder by straightening your legs and moving your feet further out in front of you.

-7. Twisting crunches
+#7.
+Twisting crunches

 Take care not to pull on your head while you are doing this exercise, as doing so could hurt your neck.

 How to do it:

-- Lie on the floor with your legs bent, feet elevated.
-Your thighs should be vertical.
-Place your hands on your temples.
+- Lie on the floor with your legs bent, and feet elevated.

-- Lift your head, shoulders, and upper back off the floor.
-Twist your upper body and touch your elbow to the opposite knee.
+- Twist your upper body and touch your elbow to the opposite knee.

 - Unwind and lie back down before doing another rep to the other side.

-8. Back extensions
+#8.
+Back extensions

-Your final exercise is for your lower back.
-This exercise is good for lower back strength and posture, both of which may reduce your risk of back pain.
+This great exercise is good for lower back strength and posture, both of which may reduce your risk of back pain.